API-Skeletons/doctrine-repository/README.md

 today and into the future.
 Here are examples of repository plugins to be developed:

-**Audit** - A trigger-happy application will create a structure of triggers on all tables accessible as Doctrine entities.
+**zf-doctrine-repository-audit** - A trigger-happy application will create a structure of triggers on all tables accessible as Doctrine entities.
 Data would be accessible directly or to access the audit data with a plugin:
 ```